QuliyevImran/database/README.md

-# Aa database project made on python programming language
+# a database project made on python programming language